RsaCtfTool/RsaCtfTool/README.md

 - Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guideline for the bare minimum acceptable PRs.
 - Also please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), any contribution of any user not honoring it will ignored and the user blocked, good manners are paramount.

+## Licensing

+ - The original project was released under the GPLv3 license.
+This code has been relicensed under the MIT License.

 ## Thanks to all our Contributors

 <a href="https://github.com/RsaCtfTool/RsaCtfTool/graphs/contributors">